(206) 295-7974

 Class Format and Structure:

-• One parent/caregiver is required to attend all sessions with their child for the entire hour to learn alongside your child.
+• One parent/caregiver is required to attend all sessions for the entire hour, so they can learn alongside their child.

 • 1-2 assertiveness strategies are taught each week by Dr. Leah.
 This section of the class will be recorded for you to access throughout the course.
 The second parent or caregiver (if applicable) can view this material with their child outside of class.
 You can also learn the material in case you and your child become unable to attend a class for some reason.